Teach these foundational multiplication fluency strategies so your students can have success with the multiplication facts!

-But…what usually happens is that some students are good at memorizing and can recall them on demand.
-Most will learn a multiplication table and then start forgetting it soon thereafter.
-Yes, there are ways to improve memorization skills and I do teach my students those tips.
+But, what usually happens is that some students are good at memorizing.
+However, most will learn a multiplication table and then start forgetting it soon thereafter.
+Yes, there are ways to improve memorization skills.
+I do teach my students some memorization tips.

-Memorization is part of becoming fluent in the facts.
-But we also know that we will have many students who will battle with memorizing all the multiplication facts.
+But memorization is only ONE part of multiplication fact fluency.
+We also know that we will have many students who will struggle to memorize all the multiplication facts.
+The stress of timed tests can also interfere with memory recall.

-Also, fluency is more than just memorization.
-As this article at National Council of Teachers of Mathematics states:
+As this article from the National Council of Teachers of Mathematics explains, it’s complicated.

-So having flexibility in computational methods is the key to having true fluency.
-That’s why students need to have a repertoire of multiplication fluency strategies!
+Having flexibility in computational methods is the key to having true multiplication fact fluency.
+That’s why students need to have a repertoire of multiplication fluency strategies so they don’t rely solely on memorization.

-These mental math strategies are to be practiced with paper and pencil first, but eventually (just like the addition strategies) they begin to use them mentally with more efficiency.
 There are two categories of strategies: Foundational Strategies and Derivative Strategies.
+These multiplication fluency strategies are to be practiced with paper and pencil first, but eventually (just like the addition strategies) they begin to use them mentally with more efficiency.

-The multiplication fluency strategies must be taught first as they are the foundation for the later Derivative Strategies.
+The Foundation Strategies must be taught first as they are the base for the later Derivative Strategies.

 The Foundation Strategies involve basic mental math skills such as